APPLY NOW FOR SEPTEMBER 2026

 2

-Yes, we are very flexible and understand that a rigid format does not suit every artist and that some artists may wish to dip in and out.
+Yes, thats what we have an associate membership scheme, this allows artists to access the teaching elements without the commitment of a studio.
+Best Practice has been designed to be flexible as we understand that a rigid format does not suit every artist and that some artists may wish to dip in and out.
 In light of this weekly crits and talks can be joined for a one off payment, for more information email: mail@best-practice.uk

 How many artists are enrolled on the studio programme each year?